…as a nation we cannot operate in a silo while the rest of the world innovates. The sun is still shining. It is time to mitigate and adapt.

 Hydropower is the most dominant renewable and low carbon energy source generating about 16% of the total world electrical energy.

-Hydropower generates energy from water and so any change in natural water circle caused the climate change had and will have impact on the power generation (Dams convert falling water—mechanical energy— into electrical energy.
+Hydropower generates energy from water and so any change in natural water circle caused by the climate change had and will have impact on the power generation (Dams convert falling water—mechanical energy— into electrical energy.
 Without water as in drought, there is no energy source to convert).

 The change of precipitation and temperature are the most driving factors.
 Increase of the extreme climate events and enlarged erosion furthermore pressures the hydropower production.